necromuralist/student_intervention/_sources/training_and_evaluating.txt

 Logistic Regression
 ~~~~~~~~~~~~~~~~~~~

 The first model I chose was `Logistic Regression <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression>`_.
-Logistic regression is a linear classification model that is useful when the target variable is categorical and the feature variables are either numeric or categorical (Peng C., et al, 2002), although the categorical variables have to be converted to numeric values prior to use.
+Logistic regression is a linear classification model that is useful when the target variable is categorical and the feature variables are numeric (Peng C., et al, 2002).
+If the features are categorical then they have to be converted to discrete numeric values prior to use.
 Logistic Regression has the advantage of being computationally cheap, reasonable to implement, and is interpretable but has the disadvantage that it is prone to underfitting (Harrington, 2012).

 I chose this model for thre primary reasons: